 1. Start with the Essentials: Passport, Visa, and Documents

-Before you even think about clothing or toiletries, make sure all your essential travel documents are organized.
+Before you even think about clothing or toiletries, make sure all your travel essentials are organized.
 This includes your passport, visa (if required), flight tickets, travel insurance, and accommodation confirmations.
+Also, double-check your travel packing checklist to avoid missing key paperwork, especially when following a packing checklist for international travel.

 •Tip: Always carry photocopies of your passport and visa.
 These will come in handy in case of loss or theft.
 It’s also wise to keep digital copies stored in a secure location like cloud storage.